iamdinan/iamdinan/README.md

 ## About

-Mostly on my laptop.
-Build stuff when the mood hits — and when I'm not, probably gaming, listening to music, or watching something.
+Mostly on my laptop, build stuff when the mood hits — and when I'm not, probably gaming, listening to music, or watching something.

 ---